 Medicare Solutions Debit Card

-Medicare is often the best option for this age group, but federal regulations prohibit employers from making direct premium payments for Medicare or Medicare-related coverages.
+Medicare is often the best option for employees and retirees older than 65, but federal regulations prohibit employers from making direct premium payments for Medicare or Medicare-related coverages.

 Fortunately, employers have options that do meet federal guidelines:

 - Employer-sponsored Medicare Advantage Employer Group Waiver Plans (EGWPs) for retirees come with certain requirements by the Center for Medicare and Medicaid Services (CMS).

 - Health Reimbursement Arrangements (HRAs) give active employees and retirees a way to receive reimbursements for premiums and medical expenses.

 Instead of reimbursing retirees for premiums and out-of-pocket expenses, companies may choose to offer an employer-sponsored Medicare Advantage EGWP plan to provide coverage under Medicare Parts C and D (aka Parts A, B, and D).

 Here’s how EGWPs work: The employer negotiates with their insurance carrier to design a private Medicare Advantage plan for their retirees.
 The Medicare Advantage plan must follow all Medicare Parts C and D requirements except for those explicitly waived by CMS.
 Then, just as it does for private individuals choosing a commercial Medicare Advantage plan, the federal government pays the insurance carrier a set amount for each plan enrollee.

 Due to the CMS waivers, EGWPs can set their own enrollment periods and send information to members without prior CMS approval.
 They also have fewer provider network requirements, among other relaxed mandates.